Johann Wolfgang von Goethe: Eroticism

 Many of Goethe's works, especially Faust, the Roman Elegies, and the Venetian Epigrams, depict erotic passions and acts.
 For instance, in Faust, the first use of Faust's power after signing a contract with the Devil is to seduce a teenage girl.
 Some of the Venetian Epigrams were held back from publication due to their sexual content.
 Goethe clearly saw human sexuality as a topic worthy of poetic and artistic depiction, an idea that was uncommon in a time when the private nature of sexuality was rigorously normative.

-In a conversation on 7 April 1830 Goethe stated that pederasty is an "aberration" that easily leads to "animal, roughly material" behaviour.
-He continued, "Pederasty is as old as humanity itself, and one can therefore say, that it resides in nature, even if it proceeds against nature....What culture has won from nature will not be surrendered or given up at any price."
-In one epigram, which are often facetious and satirical, he wrote: "I love boys as well, but girls are even dearer to me.
+In a conversation on 7 April 1830, Goethe stated that pederasty is an "aberration" that easily leads to "animal, roughly material" behaviour.
+He continued, "Pederasty is as old as humanity itself, and one can therefore say that it resides in nature, even if it proceeds against nature [...]
+What culture has won from nature will not be surrendered or given up at any price."
+In one of his epigrams, which are often facetious and satirical, he wrote: "I love boys as well, but girls are even dearer to me.
 If I tire of her as a girl, she'll serve as a boy for me as well".